brucehsu/mopdocjs/README.md

 # pemdocjs
-Programmable, extensible, and minimalistic JSDoc generator
+Programmable, extensible, and minimalistic API for JSDoc generation.